Prathamesh-2448/track-my-spends/README.md

 - **Environment Variables:** Create a `.env` file in the project root and set variables such as database connection strings, port numbers, and authentication secrets.
 - **Database Settings:** Ensure MongoDB is running and accessible.
 Update the connection string in the `.env` file if necessary.
 - **Custom Categories:** Modify or extend default expense categories in the configuration or the database.
-- **Export Options:** Choose CSV, Excel, or PDF for exporting data based on your preferences.

 ## Contributing